mrlacey/DemoSnippets/README.md

 - Add individual files to the Toolbox by right-clicking on the file in Solution Explorer and selecting **'Add to Toolbox'**.
 - Add all files to the Toolbox by right-clicking on the solution in Solution Explorer and selecting **'Add All DemoSnippets to Toolbox'**.
 - Remove all DemoSnippets from the Toolbox by right-clicking on the Toolbox and selecting **'Remove All DemoSnippets'**.
+- Remove any empty tabs from the Toolbox by right-clicking on the Toolbox and selecting **'Remove Empty Tabs'**.
+- Automatically reload Toolbox entries when .demosnippets files are saved.
+(Can be disabled in Options.)

 ### .demosnippets file